Subaru

 • Ascent: 8 +/- 2.5 mm (.937 +/- .098 in.) measured in 3 positions around the ring nut.
 The best tool for doing this measurement is a digital caliper as shown below.
 Measure from the top edge of the ring nut “teeth” to the top surface of the tank.

-• Impreza: After the specified torque is reached, measure the height using a digital caliper as shown below between the flats adjacent to the ring nut “teeth” to the top surface of the tank in 3 places.
-All 3 measurements must be between 1.5 mm of each other.
+• Impreza: After the specified torque is reached, measure the height using a digital caliper as shown below between the flats adjacent to the ring nut “teeth” to the top surface of the tank in 3 All 3 measurements must be between 1.5 mm of each other.

 NOTE: In cases where the ring nut does not thread properly onto the fuel tank, it will be necessary to “jump” one thread to avoid cross-threading of the ring nut and tank.
 To do this, begin threading the ring nut onto the tank at a minimal angle until slight turning resistance is felt.
 The ring nut thread starting points are identified by the triangle arrow ∆ on the Impreza ring and the set of 3 lines close together on the Ascent ring nut (Green arrows in photo below and highlighted with black marker on the parts).
 Once the resistance is felt, apply a quick, downward, non-percussive force to the side of the ring opposite from where the threads were started.
 A slight “pop” sound should be heard.
 Once the pop has been heard and while keeping downward pressure on the ring nut, continue threading the ring nut onto the tank until it can no longer be turned by hand.
 Proceed with the remainder of the tightening and height adjustment procedures as described above.
 See Appendix C starting on pg.
 51 for more information and a video on this CRITICAL step.